 Factors such as sleep, physical activity, and stress can also alter your gut microbiome.
 Therefore diet should be considered within a holistic view, accounting for all other lifestyle factors as well.

-Fiber-rich whole foods
+Fibre-rich whole foods

-As if we needed more reasons to eat whole foods, whole grains such as quinoa, amaranth and brown rice contain fiber that we need for bulk in our intestines in order to keep us regular.
+As if we needed more reasons to eat whole foods, whole grains such as quinoa, amaranth and brown rice contain fibre that we need for bulk in our intestines in order to keep us regular.

 The bacteria in our microbiome uses whole grains as food to grow and proliferate.
 In fact, increasing your whole grain consumption can increase the type and number of bacteria in your gut.

-Whole fresh vegetables, fruits beans and legumes are rich in fiber and other nutrients that the microbes in your gut can feed on.
+Whole fresh vegetables, fruits beans and legumes are rich in fibre and other nutrients that the microbes in your gut can feed on.
 Where possible, try to buy seasonal produce which is not only fresher but also more sustainable.

 Variety is key